The Dick Cavett Show: August 19, 1969: The Woodstock Show

 On Tuesday, August 19, 1969, Jefferson Airplane, Joni Mitchell, David Crosby and Stephen Stills (of Crosby, Stills, Nash & Young) all appeared on the show.
 The episode is now often referred to as "The Woodstock Show", as many of the performers, and Cavett's audience, came directly from the concert for the taping the afternoon before the show aired.
 Stills pointed out the mud from the concert venue still on his pants.
 Jefferson Airplane's performance of "We Can Be Together" marked the first time the word "fuck" was uttered on television in the US (the actual line is "In order to survive we steal, cheat, lie, forge, fuck, hide and deal".
 Another line with the forbidden word was "Up against the wall, Up against the wall, motherfucker".).
 Mitchell sang "Chelsea Morning", "Willy" and "For Free".
 Grace Slick purposefully called Cavett "Jim" and briefly talked about her school days at Finch College.
 Stephen Stills performed "4 + 20".
 Joni Mitchell sang "The Fiddle and the Drum" a cappella.
 Jefferson Airplane (with Crosby) then launched into "Somebody to Love".
 The credits rolled as the musicians, without Mitchell, engaged in an instrumental jam as the audience danced.

 Jimi Hendrix was scheduled to join the others, but was unable to appear at the afternoon taping that occurred only a few hours after he had performed at the late-running festival.
 Mitchell's manager, apparently fearing a similar situation that may have prevented her from appearing on the show, did not allow her to perform at Woodstock.
 He considered the Dick Cavett Show too important for her career for her to risk missing the taping.

 Mitchell wrote the song "Woodstock" based on descriptions by Graham Nash and from the images she saw on television, as she could not be there in person.
 The most famous version of the song is by Crosby, Stills, Nash & Young, who recorded it for their Déjà Vu album (1970).
 It appears in the film Woodstock during the closing credits.
 Mitchell recorded it for Ladies of the Canyon (1970).

 September 5, 1969: Groucho Marx

 Groucho Marx remarked about the Musical theatre musical Hair, which had just opened and was notorious for its ground-breaking use of explicit nudity: "I was going to go, but I saw myself in the mirror one morning, and I figured, why waste five and a half dollars?"
+The September 5 program was an expanded version of Marx's June 13 appearance.